-Most recent contests: As of this writing media reports suggest that two FCEA contests have been filed in the 117th Congress.
-One concerns the Iowa 2nd District; the other concerns the Illinois 14th District.
-Before the current Congress, the House has not considered FCEA contests since the 113th Congress (2013-2014).
+Before the 117th Congress, the House had not considered FCEA contests since the 113th Congress.
 At that time, the House dismissed contests to 2012 election results in California (H.Res.
 278), Tennessee (H.Res.
 277), and Texas (H.Res.
 127).

 Jennings-Buchanan: 110th Congress.
-The FCEA contest to the 2006 Florida 13th District race focused on "undervotes" (ballots without a marked choice in the congressional race) and voting equipment in Saras ota County.
-Ms. Jennings contested the state-certified results of the open-seat race under the FCEA.
+The FCEA contest to the 2006 Florida 13th District race focused on "undervotes"

+(ballots without a marked choice in the congressional race) and voting equipment in Sarasota County.
+Ms. Jennings contested the state-certified results of the open-seat race.
 The House seated Mr. Buchanan while considering the contest.
-A Committee on House Administration Task Force directed GAO to investigate whether voting machine malfunctions had affected the election outcome.
-In February 2008, the House confirmed Florida's certification of Representative Buchanan's victory and dismissed the contest (110th Cong., H.Res.
+A CHA Task Force directed GAO to investigate whether voting machine malfunctions had affected the election outcome.
+In February 2008, the House confirmed Florida's certification of Representative Buchanan's victory and dismissed the contest (H.Res.
 989; see also H.Rept.
-110-528).
+110-528, 110th Cong.).

 Dornan-Sanchez: 105th Congress.
 Then-Representative Robert Dornan filed an FCEA contest to Representativeelect Loretta Sanchez's certified victory in the 46th District of California in 1996.
 The House seated Ms. Sanchez while considering the contest.
-A Committee on House Administration Task Force determined that more than 700 votes had been improperly cast in the election, but that the number was insufficient to change the election results.
+A CHA Task Force determined that more than 700 votes had been improperly cast in the election, but that the number was insufficient to change the election results.
 Congressional consideration of the contest, which paralleled state and federal investigations, lasted until February 1998.
-The House dismissed the contest (105th Cong., H.Res.
+The House dismissed the contest (H.Res.
 355; see also H.Rept.
-105-416).
+105-416, 105th Cong.).